Skip to main content

 We will never ship a backdoor for any government.

 Not for the US, not for the EU, not for any signatory of any treaty.
-Our policy engine has no internal-only mode that bypasses customer policy.
-Capability scopes apply to support staff and engineers exactly as they apply to a third-party app.
+Our permission system has no internal-only mode that bypasses your policy.
+The same scope limits apply to our support staff and engineers as to any third-party app.
 We will fight, in court, any order that compels us to add one.

 11. 11